TribeAI/template/README.md

 ## Getting Started

-Most of the dependencies for the template are in [environment.yml](environment.yml) and will be installed when you create and activate the `conda` environment.
+Most of the dependencies for the template are written to environment.yml in the bootstrap script.
 There are a few things that you need to install and setup to be able to do that however.

 1. Install [Anaconda](https://www.anaconda.com/products/individual) (or [miniconda](https://docs.conda.io/en/latest/miniconda.html)) if you don't have it already (and make sure to `conda init`).
 1. Install the [Git Large File Storage](https://git-lfs.github.com/) extension.